zuazo/ssl_certificate-cookbook/README.md

 # Create virtualhost for nginx
 template File.join(node["nginx"]["dir"], "sites-available", "my-webapp-ssl") do
   # You need to create a template for nginx to enable SSL support
-  # and read the keys from ssl_key and ssl_cert variables
+  # and read the keys from ssl_key and ssl_cert attributes
   # [...]
   variables(
     # [...]